-- Light yarn is a thinner yarn weight, used mainly for socks, small garments, and accessories.
+- Light yarn is a thinner weight, used mainly for socks, small garments and accessories.
 It’s one of the most versatile yarn weights available.

 - Medium yarn weight is perfect for baby blankets, cardigans and more.
-It’s heavier than fine yarn, making it wonderful for projects where you need a slightly heavier and studier yarn weight.
+It’s heavier than fine yarn, making it a wonderful choice for projects where you need a slightly heavier and sturdier yarn weight.

 - Bulky and super bulky yarn is the thickest yarn you can get.
 It’s ideal for heavier items such as cozy blankets, warm sweaters and other large projects.
 Bulkier yarns are great for quickly finishing accessories such as scarves or throws.

-- Needle Size 1-3: If you aren’t yet addicted to knitting socks, you soon will be!
-Using a needle size from 1 to 3 makes it quick and easy to complete smaller tasks and projects that don’t require much yarn.
+- Needle Size 1-3: Using this needle size makes it quick and easy to complete smaller tasks and projects that don’t require much yarn, like socks or mittens.

-- Needle Size 3-5: If you’re working with a light-weight project, reach for 3-5 knitting needle sizes.
+- Needle Size 3-5: If you’re working with a light-weight project, reach for these needle sizes.
 They’re the best fit for creating lighter yet larger projects.